Element picker and CSS selector

 You can also set up your events using the event picker or by copying your element's CSS selector.
 CSS selectors can target specific elements in your project.
 This can be useful if you have multiple language versions of your website, or if you have buttons with no text.
 You can just select the CSS of the button itself to trigger your event.

-Creating events with the event picker
+Creating events with the element picker

-To create events using the event picker:
+To create events using the element picker:

 1. Go to Events in the Smartlook app.